Pureblueessentialsorg/pureblueessentials.com.au/content/shop/bansma01/index.md

 height: 13
 width: 10
 ---
-A﻿n essential oil diffuser made from the seed pod of the Banksia grandis.
-Australian made, natural, re-usable and aesthetically beautiful.
-Totally free of plastic and uses no batteries or electricity in its operation.
-Choose from a small or medium size, depending on the size of your space to use your oil diffuser.
+T﻿hese beautiful all-natural essential oil diffusers are made from the seed pod of the Banksia grandis.
+They are Australian made, totally free of plastic and require no batteries, no flame and no electricity for operation.

 S﻿imply lift the cork, add 1ml of essential oils into the hole in the pod and replace the cork.
 For maximum diffusion of the essential oil, top up every 3-4 days.